Running Shots

 Eric with trophies

-*Glendale's Bobby Thomas won the Large schools in 9:58.0.
+*Glendale's Bobby Thomas won the Large schools race in 9:58.0.

-October 20, 7th Annual Orange Cross County Championships.
+October 20, 7th Annual Orange County Cross County Championships.
 The only xc meeting between the two.

 Loara High junior Ralph Serna won "The race of the unbeatens" defeating Laguna Beach's Eric Hulst in their featured showdown.
 Serna, who holds the National sophomore 3M record and Hulst who holds the National frosh records for 2M & 3M!!!